Dodge Charger (2006): Police Package/Pursuit

-When the Charger was redesigned for the 2011 model year, the police package version was renamed Dodge Charger Pursuit.
+When the Charger was redesigned for the 2011 model year, the police package version was renamed the "Dodge Charger Pursuit".
+In 2012, the Charger Pursuit replaced the Ford Crown Victoria Police Interceptor as the top police sedan in North America following its discontinuation.
 Through mid-2014, there was a 3.6 RWD model, and a V8-RWD model.
 In mid-2014, A V8-AWD model became optional, along with a BR9 brake package.

-In 2012, the Dodge Charger Pursuit replaced the Ford Crown Victoria as the #1 police sedan in North America following the latter's discontinuation.
-For the 2015 model year, the Dodge Charger Pursuit also received a facelift like its retail version.
-By 2017, the Charger Pursuit and Explorer Interceptor essentially shared the sales award, as sales of the ultra-high-performance AWD Charger rapidly increased.
+For the 2015 model year, the Charger Pursuit received a facelift like its civilian version.
+By 2017, the Charger Pursuit and competing Ford Police Interceptor Utility essentially shared the sales award, as sales of the AWD Charger rapidly increased.
 In 2020, in part because of limited A580 transmission availability, the entire factory allotment of Charger Pursuits sold out in only a few months' time.
 Only two models were available in 2020, the RWD 3.6L and the V8-AWD model.

-For 2021, after a long production break on account of COVID-19, the Charger Pursuit resumed production in late 2020 with two models: a new V6-AWD (850RE transmission), and a V8-RWD (8HP70).
-Besides the adaptation of the 8-spd autos, Chrysler tamed down the hot rod Dodges a bit, by instituting electronically limited top speeds of 140 mph on both models, down about a dozen on the V8 cars.
-Agencies now have the ability to configure the cars downward from 140 mph to a speed of their choosing.
+After a break from production due to the COVID-19 pandemic, the Charger Pursuit resumed production in late 2020 for the 2021 model year with two models: a new V6-AWD (850RE transmission), and a V8-RWD (8HP70).
+Besides the adaptation of the 8-speed autos, new Charger Pursuit models instituted electronically limited top speeds of 140 mph on both models, down about a dozen on the V8 cars.
+Purchasing agencies also received the ability to configure the electronic speed limiters downward from 140 mph to a speed of their choosing.

-While some officers may feel the new limit is too slow, the only pursuit-rated vehicle currently on the market that exceeds 140 mph is the costlier turbo Ford Police Interceptor Utility.

-Chrysler will continue to produce the LD Charger/Chrysler 300 and the LA Challenger through 2023 at Brampton Assembly, with all-new replacements expected in 2024.
-These cars are expected to have new powerplants, including hybrid models, and electrics.
-Dodge is promising performance that exceeds that of today's cars.
-Fleet managers will continue to have pursuit-rated sedan from Stellantis.
+Stellantis will continue to produce the LD Charger, LD Chrysler 300, and LA Challenger through 2023 at Brampton Assembly.
+All-new replacements for the Charger Pursuit are expected to be unveiled in 2024.
+These replacement cars are expected to have new powerplants, including hybrid models and electrics.